MicroEJ/docs/VEEPortingGuide/uiImageRaw.rst

 * The `output format`: the format of image used by the Image Renderer.

 Several formats are managed in input: PNG, JPEG, BMP, etc.
-But additional input formats can be supported by a specific VEE Port.
+Additional input formats can be supported by a specific VEE Port.

 Several formats are managed in output: the MicroEJ formats and the binary format.
 The output format can be: